mdn/content/files/en-us/learn/css/css_layout/multicol_skills/index.md

 ## Task 2

-Create columns which have a minimum width of 200px.
+In this task, we want you to create columns which have a minimum width of 200px.
+Then, add a 5px grey rule between each column, ensuring there is 10px of space between the edge of the rule and the column content.

-Then, add a 5px, grey rule between each column, ensuring there is 10px of space between the edge of the rule and the column content.
+Your final result should look like the image below:

 ![Three columns of text with a grey rule between them.](multicol-task2.png)